pospisilboh/Memgraph/Forename/ForenameServer/README.md

 <h1 id="Flask Application Server on the DigitalOcean Apps">Flask Application Server on the DigitalOcean Apps</h1>
 App Platform is a Platform-as-a-Service (PaaS) offering that allows developers to publish code directly to DigitalOcean servers without worrying about the underlying infrastructure.

+## doctl

+[doctl](https://docs.digitalocean.com/reference/doctl/) is the official DigitalOcean command line interface (CLI). `doctl` allows you to interact with the DigitalOcean API via the command line.
+It supports most functionality found in the control panel.
+You can create, configure, and destroy DigitalOcean resources like Droplets, Kubernetes clusters, firewalls, load balancers, database clusters, domains, and more.

-## YAML File
+## YAML File (bobovo-forenameserver-forename.yaml)
-As an alternative to configuring your app in the control panel, you can define an app specification using YAML.
+As an alternative to configuring your app in the control panel, you can define an app specification using YAML and use `doctl`.

 ```yml
 alerts: